 Occurred: June 2021

-The US government was discovered to be covertly using facial recognition for immigration, sparking concerns about privacy and surveillance.ย
+The US government was discovered to be covertly using facial recognition for immigration, sparking concerns by rights groups and others about privacy and surveillance.

-According to the Los Angeles Times, the US government's Customs and Border Protection (CPB) is using CPB One, a mobile app incorporating facial recognition and a range of other surveillance and storage tools to process asylum seekers at the US/Mexico border.ย
+According to the Los Angeles Times, the US government's Customs and Border Protection (CPB) is using CPB One, a mobile app incorporating facial recognition, GPS tracking and a range of other surveillance and storage tools in order to schedule processing appointments at the US/Mexico border.

 The CPB also stood accused of poor transparency by failing to mention it would be using the app to process asylum seekers and that facial recognition is involved.